Wednesday, May 20, 2026

 The cartoon above is one of a series drawn by the great American humorist James Thurber called The War Between Men and Women.
 The idea of such a War has been around for quite some time, of course, whether in fantasy or as an actuality, but it seemed to take on a more virulent character in the 20th century as women acquired and exercised the right to vote and with the advent of feminism.

-More recently, disputes regarding gender 1 its relation to sex and sexuality have further complicated matters.
+More recently, disputes regarding gender and its relation to sex and sexuality have further complicated matters.
 Complicated them to such an extent that they may be beyond the understanding of an aged fellow like me, alas.
 But, being shameless, I'll expound on them nonetheless.

 Our endless fascination with sex has generated what seem to be significant and perhaps disturbing concerns regarding masculinity--what it is to be a man, how men should act, how they should behave, particularly where women are concerned.
 In some cases, these concerns have had results I think peculiar.
 The so-called "incels" strike me as particularly odd.
 As I understand it, they're young men who've made a kind of lifestyle out of resentment against women for not satisfying their emotional expectations and physical needs.
 It's a sadly unworthy to blame others for your perceived failures; sadder still to take a kind of perverse pride in doing so.